 8. Try a fax blast.
 It costs very little to fax a letter anywhere across the country.
 Service providers exist that can multiple-fax thousands of your messages automatically.
 And faxes are "urgent".
 They get read.
 Use a reputable fax broadcasting provider, though.
 Sending unsolicited advertising via fax is illegal in the U.S. and many other countries.
 A reputable service will have its own opt-in lists of people willing to receive fax broadcasts.

 9. Write the ultimate direct mail letter, one on one.
 Study a handful of prospect companies very closely.
 Discover their turnover, the number of staff, latest product launches or business projects, trends in their market (complete with accurate numbers on market size, growth, etc.) - the same painstaking homework you'd want to do when first meeting a major potential customer face to face.

-Find out by a telephone call the name and job title of the person you need to write to and, if possible something about him or her (the firm last worked for, the job last promoted from).
+Find out by a telephone call the name and job title of the person you need to write to and, if possible something about them (the firm last worked for, the job last promoted from).
 Weave all that highly specific information into your letter:

 Such letters are hard work to research and write .. and follow up.
 (Don't expect the prospect to call you back.
-You want him to wait expectantly for your call, with a reluctant smile of admiration for your boldness and hard work.)
-But all you need to do is write a handful each month, and gain a good conversion-to-sale ratio on a big ticket product.
+You want them to wait expectantly for your call, with a reluctant smile of admiration for your boldness and hard work.)
+But all you need to do is write a handful each month, and gain a good conversion-to-sale ratio on a big-ticket product.

 One thing I promise you - most of those you write to will see you.
 They're dying to know what else you've found out about them!